 Suzana Bartal is one of the upcoming piano talents of the young generation.
 Her playing has been hailed as “brilliant, full of shades and virtuosic” by the Bonner Anzeiger.
 Recent performances have taken her to prestigious venues such as the Beethoven-Haus in Bonn, Salle Pleyel and Radio France in Paris, Merkin Hall in New York as well as Milton Court in London and she has made recordings on France Musique and the WDR (West Deurscher Rundfunk).
-These season’s highlights include concerts at the Opéra de Vichy, the Festival “Classique au Vert” in Paris, as well as the Palazetto Bru Zane in Venise.
+Highlights include concerts at the Opéra de Vichy, the Festival “Classique au Vert” in Paris, the Palazetto Bru Zane in Venise, the Kaposvar Chamber Music Festival and Schloss Elmau.

 Her first album with solo works by Schumann has been released in March 2016 by Paraty (Harmonia Mundi distribution) and has been warmly received by the critics.
 The recording was « Coup de coeur » on Radio France Internationale and Bertrand Boissard wrote in the magazine Diapason : “The depth of her touch combines with the richness of the textures (…) the playing is characterized by its softness, seduces by its plasticity (..) assuredly, a musician.”